1960 Boston College Eagles baseball team

 The 1960 Boston College Eagles baseball team represented Boston College in the 1960 NCAA University Division baseball season.
 The Eagles played their home games at Alumni Field.
 The team was coached by Eddie Pellagrini in his 3rd year at Boston College.

-The Eagles won the District I Playoff to advanced to the College World Series, where they were defeated by the Oklahoma State Cowboys.
+The Eagles won the District I Playoff to advance to the College World Series, where they were defeated by the Oklahoma State Cowboys.